FREE: Attend an introduction to substance misuse and county lines workshop.

-Child Criminal Exploitation (CCE) is a term used to describe when children and young people are manipulated or coerced into committing crimes.
+Child Criminal Exploitation (CCE) is a term used to describe when children and young people (boys and girls) are manipulated or coerced into committing crimes.

-Criminals groom boys and girls to carry out illegal activity on their behalf – such as selling and storing drugs, carrying weapons and committing burglary, robbery or theft.
+They groom young people to carry out illegal activity on their behalf – such as selling and storing drugs, carrying weapons and committing burglary, robbery or theft.

-Currently across Leicester, Leicestershire and Rutland we are seeing children and young people between the ages of nine and 17 being used by criminals.
+Currently across Leicester, Leicestershire and Rutland children and young people aged between seven and 17 being used by criminals.

 Some children are also made to feel like they have no choice and will be scared to speak out about what is happening.

-It is important we all remember children are often preyed on because they are vulnerable.
+It is important to remember children are often preyed on because they are vulnerable.

 County lines is the name given to drug dealing where organised criminal groups (OCGs) use phone lines to move and supply drugs, usually from cities into smaller towns and rural areas.